-As a part of SOS's mission and requirement under government grant program, it provides discounted services to patients who are financially unable to pay for the health-care services they receive.
-SOS's policy is to utilize a sliding fee scale, where based on the patient's income in relation to federal poverty guidelines.
-Accordingly, SOS does not report these amounts in net operating revenues nor in the allowance for doubtful accounts.
-SOS determines the costs associated with providing discounted services by aggregating the applicable direct and indirect costs, including salaries, benefits, supplies, and other operating expenses, based on data from its costing system.
-The costs of serving charity care patients for the years ended June 30, 2023 and 2022 approximated \$2,577,676 and \$2,720,134, respectively.
+As a part of the Organization's mission and requirement under government grant program, it provides discounted services to patients who are financially unable to pay for the health-care services they receive.
+The Organization's policy is to utilize a sliding fee scale, where based on the patient's income in relation to federal poverty guidelines.
+Accordingly, the Organization does not report these amounts in net operating revenues nor in the allowance for doubtful accounts.
+The Organization determines the costs associated with providing discounted services by aggregating the applicable direct and indirect costs, including salaries, benefits, supplies, and other operating expenses, based on data from its costing system.
+The costs of serving charity care patients for the years ended June 30, 2024 and 2023 approximated \$2,262,054 and \$2,577,676, respectively.